 This course introduces basic geographical concepts and an overview of the geographic regions of the world along with the people who live there.
-Besides geography, other themes include
+Besides geography, other themes include economic, political, and societal factors that create the culture of the various groups of people.
+Connections to present day issues of the region will also be addressed.

-Course Title Grade Level Credit U.S. History through Movies 12 1
+Course Title Grade Level Credit

+U.S. History through Movies 12 1

 Prerequisite: USH&G